mansong/javascripting/exercises/function-arguments/QUIZ.md

 ## The challenge:

-Create a file named `function-arguments.js`.

-In that file, define a function named `math` that takes three arguments.
+In the file, define a function named `math` that takes three arguments.
 It's important for you to understand that arguments names are only used to reference them.

 Name each argument as you like.